hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 - Clearly write down the hypotheses behind your epics
 - Talk to your users and use this feedback as input for your next sprint planning
 - Make sure you have a live dashboard somewhere of your KPIs
-- Avoid big bang releases at the end of epics and figure out how roll out partial solutions iteratively to end customers
+- Avoid 'big bang' releases at the end of epics.
+Instead, focus on rolling out partial solutions iteratively to end-users. iteratively to end customers
 - At the end of an epic, take the time to analyse the numbers and the real impact